samvloeberghs/ordina-kickstart-frontend-intro/presentation/README.md

 ### Slide Changed Event

-An 'slidechanged' event is fired each time the slide is changed (regardless of state).
+A 'slidechanged' event is fired each time the slide is changed (regardless of state).
 The event object holds the index values of the current slide as well as a reference to the previous and current slide HTML nodes.

 Some libraries, like MathJax (see [#226](https://github.com/hakimel/reveal.js/issues/226#issuecomment-10261609)), get confused by the transforms and display states of slides.
 Often times, this can be fixed by calling their update or render function from this callback.